Tokey/LastStand/README.md

   The next 4 columns are similar, but for the Client 2.

-*P.S: For latency configurations, set base and target delay the same, increase/decrease rate can 0.*
+*P.S: For latency configurations, set base and target delay the same, increase/decrease rate can be any value.*

 Example File:
 | Client 1  base delay | Client 1 target delay  | Client 1 adaptive time delay increase rate | Client 1 adaptive time delay decrease rate | Client 2 base delay | Client 2 target delay | Client 2  adaptive time delay increase rate | Client 2 adaptive time delay decrease rate|
   | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |
   |0|	0 |2000	|2000	|0	|0	|2000|	2000|
   |0|	0	|2000|	2000|	100|	100|	2000|	2000|

+  Here, the first row is where both of the players have no latency, and second row is where client 1 has no latency but client 2 has 100 ms of latency.

 *P.S: The main PlayerConfig.csv must not have any header, just values.*